Emergency Tooth Extraction Near Me in Rockville, Maryland

 In either case, the local anesthesia will make the experience virtually painless.
 If you had general anesthesia or iv sedation you will need someone to drive you home.

 Additionally, most emergency tooth extraction procedures — meaning the removal of the tooth itself — are completed in less than 10 minutes.
-You may experience a discomfort afterward, but your dentist or oral surgeon will offer solutions on how to minimize it.
+You may experience discomfort afterward, but your dentist or oral surgeon will offer solutions on how to minimize it.
+Immediate care is important to prevent further complications and ensure swift relief.

 How Long Does it Take the Hole to Close After An Emergency Tooth Extraction